ununbium/bettertype/readme.md

         );
     }
 ```
+Note that the return type is now Failable<String, String> rather than Failable<String, Throwable>

+While there are some provided basic implementations, the library user is encouraged to implement their own
+ThrowableConverter to capture any relevant information, in cases where Exceptions cannot be eliminated, e.g. 3rd party
+integrations.

 # See also
 Some very basic examples from this document can be found in the core test folder, in the package *dev.errant.bettertype.basic.example.chickens*